SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 Note that the price for using this mode of operation is an extra network round trip on startup to locate the Config Server service registration.
 The benefit is, as long as the Discovery Service is at fixed point, the Config Server can change its address and no changes are need to applications.

-### 2.2.8 Configuring Health Checks
+### 2.2.8 Configuring Health Contributor

-The Config Server client supplies a Steeltoe Management Health contributor that attempts to load configuration from the Config Server and contributes health information to the results of the Health endpoint.
+The Config Server package provides a Steeltoe Management Health contributor that attempts to load configuration from the Config Server and contributes health information to the results of the Health endpoint.

 If you use the `AddConfigServer()` extension method of the `IWebHostBuilder` the contributor is automatically added to the container and will automatically picked up an used.
 Otherwise you can manually add the contributor to the container using the `AddConfigServerHealthContributor()` extension method.